 - Fully cook all the vegetables individually.

-- Grind or chop the vegetables into small pieces.
+- Grind or chop the vegetables into small pieces using a food processor or grinder.

-- Place margarine into a large pot over medium heat.
-Melt the margarine.
-When the margarine has melted add the all-purpose flour.
+- Place the margarine in a large 3-quart saucepot over medium heat.
+Melt margarine.
+When the margarine has melted, add the all-purpose flour.
 Cook the roux for about a minute.
-Do not let the roux brown, you want to make a light blonde roux.
+Do not let the roux brown; you want to make a light blonde roux.

 - Bring the soup to a boil.

-- Add heavy whipping cream and stir to combine.
+- Add heavy whipping cream to the mixture and stir until well combined.

 This recipe is one of my favorites for a busy day!
 You can have this soup on the table in less than thirty minutes.
 I would consider this a starter dish.